stackgl/gl-vec4/README.md

 ## squaredDistance(a:vec4, b:vec4)

-  Calculates the squared euclidian distance between two vec4's
+  Calculates the squared euclidian distance between two vec4's.
+Aliased as `sqrDist`.

 ## squaredLength(a:vec4)

-  Calculates the squared length of a vec4
+  Calculates the squared length of a vec4.
+Aliased as `sqrLen`.

 ## subtract(out:vec4, a:vec4, b:vec4)

-  Subtracts vector b from vector a
+  Subtracts vector b from vector a.
+Aliased as `sub`

 ## transformMat4(out:vec4, a:vec4, m:mat4)